 In 2012, National Australia Bank of Melbourne was the very first to enhance the banking experience by scenting their new branches with lime and grapefruit.
 Standard Chartered Bank in Hong Kong, opted for a specially created fragrance for their Lan Kwai Fong branch.
 The signature scent combined oriental, citrus, woody and spicy notes blended with white musk.
 The selection symbolized the bank’s brand’s heritage, which is a combination of African and Indian influences.

-Air Scent, Banks and Signature Scent Branding
+Air Scent International, Banks and Signature Scent Branding

 Air Scent specializes in commercial scent branding for all types of industries including but not limited to: retail, health & wellness, hospitality and real estate.
 Whatever the business, whether big or small, Air Scent can promise complete satisfaction with the creation of your specific signature brand.
 Creating an effective bank or financial institution scent may well improve current customer retention numbers.
 If you own or manage a bank or financial institution, here are some thoughts about scents that might work well for your clientele.